Dre Campbell Farm

 21 Natural Ways to Get Rid of Japanese Beetles

-Among the pests that attack and feed on plants are Japanese beetles.
-Damage can be extensive as they eat in groups, feeding on flowers, vegetable crops, and fruit trees.
+Japanese beetles are among the pests that attack and feed on plants.
+Damage can be extensive as they usually eat in groups, feeding on various plants’ flowers, fruits, and leaves.

 Adult Japanese beetles are most active from late June through August [1].
-During this time, they (see picture above) feed on the foliage of plants while the grubs attack the roots.
-Therefore, it is vital that you get rid of them quickly.
+During this time, they feed on the foliage and fruits of plants, while their grubs mainly attack the roots of grasses.
+Therefore, you must get rid of them quickly.

-Below we’ve gathered some of the best home remedies and organic control methods to keep away these destructive insects.
+Below, we have gathered some of the best home remedies and organic control methods to keep away these destructive plant pests.

 1. Pick Them Off